Srinivasa314/calcite/docs/part2.md

 Now we can run it as before.

 ## ReturnBuffer
-Values returned from functions exported by calcite are serialized using msgpack.
+Values returned from functions exported by calcite are serialized using JSON.
 Say you want to return a `Vec<u8>` but do not want this serialization to happen.
 Then you can use `calcite::ReturnBuffer`

 For example,